 - Your child is 16 years old or younger.

-- Your child is a United States resident.
+- The covered child is a United States resident.

-- Your child is covered by a commercial health insurance plan.
+- Your family/child is covered by a commercial health insurance plan.

 - Care/items are received/paid for in the United States.